Musee-Ambulant/S-VIA/teleporter/qt5pi/Install.md

-# Create custom interface for Raspberry pi 4 model B with Qt5
+# Create a GUI for Raspberry pi 4 model B with Qt5
 by Aaron Bass

 #### Based on the comprehensive youtube video titled : "Qt for Raspberry Pi - Qt 5.14.2 cross compilation for Raspberry Pi 4 model B - Run Qt on Raspberry" by [ Ulas Dikme ](https://www.youtube.com/channel/UCM93TMYG5-WE7tQ1UT-EJKw): https://youtu.be/TmtN3Rmx9Rk.
 I recommend watching the video while going through the following installation steps to better understand what is actually going on 😜.